saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/alphafold/p1/index.md

 | **Estimated Reading Time** | 45-60 minutes |
 | **Technical Level** | Advanced (requires understanding of deep learning, basic chemistry) |
 | **Prerequisites** | [Blogs 1 and 2](../) in this series required |

+This is Subpart 1 of the background on AlphaFold2, in the next subparts, I take a deeper dive into the implementation and the code.

 ## 1. Introduction